twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 }
 ```

+> I'm a little disappointed that the text is `String` and not `AttributedString`, but I can see why Apple might want to keep customization to a minimum up front.

 We'll only be using the caption and subcaptions so we'll make a helper struct to decouple our implementation from Messages.
 It's a bit pedantic to do so, but oh well.

 ```swift